cbalhaus/MLP-lite/README.md

 ### TO MAKE A BACKUP:

 Saved positions are stored in memory but are not permanent.
-They are lost on script error (See "Script run-time error / Stack-Heap Collision" below).
+They are lost on script error.
 They are also lost on shutdown/startup, or "Pos Reset".
 To back the positions up more permanently you have to copy them into a new .POSITIONS notecard:

-- Select 'EXTRAS>>', 'OPTIONS>>', then 'Save Pos' .
+- Select `EXTRAS>>`, `OPTIONS>>`, then `Save Pos`.

 All original .POSITIONS* cards are copied to .backup.POSITIONS* cards.
 Prop positions are saved to .PROPS, so the same applies.

-Note: After changing any *.POSITIONS* files, use the 'Pos Reset' command to verify your changes, if desired.
-This also helps to avoid losing changes due to Stack-Heap collisions.
+Note: After changing any .POSITIONS* files, use the `Pos Reset` command to verify your changes, if desired.

 ### TO ADJUST HEIGHT OFFSET (Z):